Newborn photographed with mom’s IUD in hand

 She shared a picture of the moment on Facebook, which has since gone viral.

-Now, many are questioning the effectiveness of IUDs, which are said to be 99.9 % effective at preventing pregnancy, WTLV reports.
+Many are questioning the effectiveness of IUDs, which are said to be 99.9 percent effective at preventing pregnancy, WTLV reports.

-“I mean it’s next to impossible (to get pregnant).
-You have a better chance of winning the lotto,” Planned Parenthood nurse practitioner, Laura Ghasseminia said.
+“I mean, it’s next to impossible (to get pregnant).
+You have a better chance of winning the lotto,” Planned Parenthood nurse practitioner Laura Ghasseminia said.

 Ghasseminia said Hellein is lucky the IUD did not disrupt the blood flood to the placenta, which could have led to a miscarriage.